9 Ways You Shouldn't Spend Your Tax Refund

 Don’t Borrow Against It

 If you go to a tax preparation store or business, they may offer you a refund anticipation loan or a rapid refund option.
-This is a loan with an extremely high interest rate, and you will also have to pay an application fee.
+These loans usually have extremely high interest rates and application fees.

 Don’t Continue the Debt Cycle

-It is great to pay off your credit cards with your tax refund, but it will not help you if you then run up your credit card balances again in the following months.
-Be sure that you put some away for an emergency fund before you pay off your credits.
+It's a great idea to pay off your credit cards with your tax refund, but it won't help you if you then run up your credit card balances again in the following months.
+To help prevent that, be sure that you put some of your refund away for an emergency fund before you pay off your debt.

 When you get your tax refund, you need to make a plan for that money.
 This means that you may put some toward your debt or to build up your emergency fund or toward your child's college education.